GR4VET3RRY/IP-PINGER/README.md

 # IP-PINGER

-By GR4VE-T3RRY and the other grave-sec members!!
-A tool to ping a range of IP addresses

 This is a simple command-line tool written in C# to show a better way to build .NET Core console apps.